Japanese aircraft carrier Shinano: Construction and conversion

+A test photo of Shinano (pointed to by arrow) drydocked in Yokosuka to view her camouflage, October 1944.
+Several false buildings are seen on her flight deck.
+This is the only known image of the ship taken by the Japanese military.

 In December 1941, construction on Shinanos hull was temporarily suspended to allow the IJN time to decide what to do with the ship.
 She was not expected to be completed until 1945, and the sinking of the British capital ships and by IJN bombers had called into question the viability of battleships in the war.
 The navy also wanted to make the large drydock in which the ship was being built available, which required either scrapping the portion already completed or finishing it enough to launch it and clear the drydock.
 The IJN decided on the latter, albeit with a reduced work force which was expected to be able to launch the ship in one year.

 In the month following the disastrous loss of four fleet carriers at the June 1942 Battle of Midway, the IJN ordered the ship's unfinished hull converted into an aircraft carrier.
 Her hull was only 45 percent complete by that time, with structural work complete up to the lower deck and most of her machinery installed.
 The main deck, lower side armor, and upper side armor around the ship's magazines had been completely installed, and the forward barbettes for the main guns were also nearly finished.
 The navy decided that Shinano would become a heavily armored support carrier—carrying reserve aircraft, fuel and ordnance in support of other carriers—rather than a fleet carrier.

 As completed, Shinano had a length of 265.8 m overall, a beam of 36.3 m and a draft of 10.3 m.
 She displaced 64800 LT at standard load, 68059 LT at normal load and 72000 LT at full load.
 Shinano was the heaviest aircraft carrier yet built, a record she held until the 80000 LT was launched in 1954.
 She was designed for a crew of 2,400 officers and enlisted men.